jasongeslois/jasongeslois.com-site/content/post/Working With Shapefiles & Coordinates in R.md

 head(pts100)
 ```

 Well that's not good.
-When re run this, it turned out that they are stretched out in rows and that just isn't helpful to what we need.
+When we run this, it turned out that they are stretched out in rows and that just isn't helpful to what we need.
 Let's fix this to make 2 nice columns.

 ```{r}
 #transposes the data, basically switching the rows and columns; the t() transposes, while the as.data.frame turns it into a data frame to override an error